 Reflection

-Those were the reasons I chose it when prototyping Hosper in Godot and it served me well as during testing of different forms of geometry for maps.
-I decided to support capsule collisions in Chavelleh as well, but despite already having dealt with spheres and arbitrary hulls, this exercise still took me some time and left me unconvinced with regards to the reliability of my implementation.
-Wanting to have more insight into collision data, I quickly put together some visualizers and started testing scenarios involving different sets of bodies.
-While this immediately helped me iron out some bugs, the approach of coding every scenario in a single scene, in C++, also quickly revealed itself to be hard to scale - it took a lot of boilerplate and time to construct and compile.
+Because of that, when prototyping Hosper in Godot, I decided to use it for a player controller as well.
+It served me well during testing of different forms of geometry for maps.
+I decided to go ahead and add support for capsule collisions in Chavelleh, but despite already having dealt with spheres and arbitrary hulls, this exercise still took me some time and left me unconvinced regarding the reliability of my implementation.
+Inclined to gather more insight into collision data, I quickly put together some visualizers and started testing collision scenarios involving different sets of bodies.
+While this exercise immediately helped me identify and iron out some bugs, the approach of describing every such scenario in a single scene, in C++, quickly revealed itself to be irritating - it took a lot of code to construct them and compiling and verifying every small change to either positions or behaviour took quite a bit of time.

-The problem would be easily solved by physics-sandbox, my physics testing tool with a capability to define basic scenes using JSON, if it wasn’t for the fact that I wanted the bodies to perform arbitrary motions in space in the scope of the testing scenarios and that could not be easily represented just by a set of parameters in a JSON file.
-There was little doubt in my head that this called for finally attacking the problem of scripting in the engine - custom logic interpreted at runtime fits two major use cases perfectly, those being testing and mapping/modding.
+These problems could be easily avoided were I to use physics-sandbox, my physics testing tool with a capability to define basic scenes using JSON.
+However, the scenarios I had in mind involved the tested bodies performing arbitrary motions in space; that could not be easily represented just by a set of parameters in a JSON file.
+There was little doubt in my head at that point, that this situation called for finally attacking the problem of introducing scripting capabilities to the engine - custom logic interpreted at runtime fits two use cases that are important to me perfectly, those being testing and mapping/modding.

-There was a major barrier on the horizon, however.
-In order to fully integrate an interpreted language, something like Lua for example, the interfaces of the engine that I use in C++ would have to be exposed to the interpreter in their majority; otherwise the usefulness of the scripts would be vastly limited.
-I very much so didn’t want to introduce a ton of glue code binding the two languages together, especially considering that it’d amount to a ton of redundancy.
-Thank the heavens, I didn’t spend another couple weeks thinking of how to solve this issue, but simply downloaded the trunk of the GCC repository, enabled the newest standard, added the -freflection flag and went to town.
+There was a major obstacle directly ahead, however.
+In order to fully integrate an interpreted language, something like Lua for example, with the engine, majority if not all of its interfaces, declared and implemented in C++, would have to be exposed to the interpreter as well.
+Otherwise, the usefulness of interpreted scripts would be vastly limited.
+I very much didn’t want to introduce a ton of glue code binding the two languages together, especially considering a ton of redundancy that would generate.
+Thank the heavens, I didn’t spend another couple weeks thinking of how to work around that problem, but rather simply downloaded the trunk of the GCC repository, compiled and plugged it into the build system, enabled the newest standard, added the -freflection flag and went to town.

-The following is a very rough insight into how I managed to get automatic C++-to-Lua binding generation using the new and shiny reflection, coming along with support for the C++26 standard.
-The two fundamental references behind this endeavour will be the original proposal, P2996, found here, and the user manual for sol2, a C++ library implementing sensible interfaces on top of the Lua interpreter (either PUC Lua - the original - up to version 5.4, with trivial changes necessary for supporting 5.5, or LuaJIT 2.1), which can be found here.
+The following is a very rough insight into how I managed to get automatic C++-to-Lua binding generation using the new and shiny reflection, which is coming in GCC 16, along with support for a lot of other features of the C++26 standard.
+The two fundamental references that I used throughout this endeavour were the original proposal, P2996, found here, and the user manual for sol2, a C++ library implementing a sensible idiomatic C++ interface on top of the Lua interpreter (either PUC Lua - the original - up to version 5.4, with trivial changes necessary for supporting 5.5, or LuaJIT 2.1), which can be found here.

 I’m not sure exactly how to format this knowledge dump, so let me introduce you to basic concepts of the proposal in a form of a list of bullets: